-Cell proliferation analyses are crucial for cell growth and differentiation studies, and are often used to evaluate both compound toxicity and inhibition of tumor cell growth during drug development.
+Cell proliferation analysis is important for drug development and biological processes including (1) measuring compound toxicity (2) CAR T cell development (3) inhibition of tumor cell growth during drug development (4) diabetes drug development with islet cells.
 Proliferation measurements are typically made based on average DNA content or on cellular metabolism parameters.
 Assays can report either total or live cell numbers, or measure DNA synthesis in single cells.

 DNA synthesis measurement

 A common method to measure DNA synthesis involves the incorporation of a nucleoside analog—typically the thymidine analog BrdU—into newly synthesized DNA in living cells, which can later be detected using a fluorescently labeled antibody that recognizes the analog.
 The fluorescent signal can be analyzed with flow cytometry instruments to provide a quantitative measurement of DNA synthesis during cell proliferation.
 Click-iT EdU Flow Cytometry Assay Kits were developed to overcome some of limitations of the BrdU technique.